exasol/row-level-security/doc/user_guide/tutorial.md

 ### Creating a Production Area

-First you create the table with the taxi trips, using the `V_TRIPS` view from the staging area as template and adding the `EXA_ROW_TENANT`.
+First, you create the table with the taxi trips, using the `V_TRIPS` view from the staging area as a template and adding the `EXA_ROW_TENANT`.

 ```sql
 CREATE OR REPLACE TABLE CHICAGO_TAXI.TRIPS